arkatebi/OpenWorld-problem/doc/getDataSet.md

 <a name="title" />
-## Training and evaluation dataset generation for evaluating of predictive model
+## Obtaining training and evaluation datasets for assessing the predictive models

 ### Contents